WLCG-AuthZ-WG/common-jwt-profile/profile.md

    </td>
    <td>The issuer (<strong><code>iss</code></strong>) of the WLCG JWT.
 It
-MUST contain a unique URL for the organization; it is to be used in verification as described in the <a href="#token-verification">Token Verification</a> section.
+MUST contain a unique URL for the organization; it is to be used in verification as described in the <a href="#42-token-verification">Token Verification</a> section.
 A given issuer MUST issue tokens for only a
 <strong>single</strong> VO.
 The VO on whose behalf a token was issued MAY
 thus be identified from the <strong><code>iss</code></strong> claim alone.